 The Rainbow City Municipal Separate Storm Sewer System (Rainbow City MS4) is defined as the area within both the city limits and the urbanized area boundary.
 As defined by the 2010 Census, the Gadsden, Alabama Urbanized Area encompasses approximately 74.8 square miles.
 The Rainbow City MS4 comprises approximately 7.6 square miles (10.2%) of the 2010 Gadsden, Alabama Urbanized Area.
 Approximately 29.7% of the city is located within the MS4 boundary.
-A map depicting the Rainbow City urbanized area and city limits is located in Appendix A as Figure 2.
+At the 2020 Census, Rainbow City had a total population of 10,191.